 A bit about the crackle topping and decorating the peanut butter ice cream cake

 I used a silicone loaf mold for this ice cream.
 Silicone molds work so well when it comes to ice cream.
-I was able to peel my silicone mold off my ice cream very easily.
+I was able to peel my silicone mold off my ice cream very quickly.

 Oh, and I have a fabulous recipe using this same crackle recipe on these low carb coconut ice bars.

-A few notes about texture, freezing, and cutting
+A few notes about texture, freezing and cutting

 More Frozen Treats

 Looking for more low carb frozen treat recipes?
 I have a few you will want to check out.
 These raspberry ripple iced cream bars are a bit less decadent but taste like fresh summer raspberries, and you will also want to check out this luscious lemon gelato too, so good!
+Test one two f

 Peanut Butter Ice Cream Base